2 killed in stabbing in southwest Germany, suspect detained

-The suspected assailant fled the scene in the city of Ludwigshafen and was chased by police, who detained him.
-He was shot at in the process, German news agency dpa reported.
-It wasn’t immediately clear how serious his injuries were or how he got them.
+Police said that they were alerted to the stabbing in a suburb of the city of Ludwigshafen on Tuesday afternoon.
+The 25-year-old suspect initially fled the scene and was detained in a drugstore.

+Officers used their firearms in the process and he was seriously injured, police said.

-Further information on the incident wasn’t immediately available.
+Further information on the incident and the victims wasn’t immediately available.
 Police said there was no danger to the public.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.